mgorav/semantic-data-catalog/README.md

 or [Weaviate](https://weaviate.io)

 ### Vector Database
-llow you to store a representation of any object as a vector (text, images, audio, video, etc. That is, it stores data as high-dimensional vectors, which are mathematical representations of features or attributes.
+Allow you to store a representation of any object as a vector (text, images, audio, video, etc. That is, it stores data as high-dimensional vectors, which are mathematical representations of features or attributes.
 A vector is, essentially, just a list of numbers.
 The amount of numbers, referred to as dimensions, directly correlates to how much data a vector can represent.
 In our case the vectors we are interested in storing is a representation of the contextual meaning behind each and every word in the ontology.
 Each vector has a certain number of dimensions, which can range from tens to